SDGforskning/sdg-strings/SDG07_query_action_WoS.md

           ("energy" OR "electricity")
           NEAR/5
               ("generation" OR "infrastructure" OR "access"
-              OR "renewable$" OR "solar" OR "wind" OR "geothermal" OR "hydroelectric" OR "hydro electric" OR "hydropower" )
+              OR "renewable$" OR "solar" OR "wind" OR "geothermal" OR "hydroelectric" OR "hydro electric" OR "hydropower" OR "marine" OR "tidal" OR "wave energy"
+              )
         )
       )